 What I Didn’t Like

-While the Jump Manual is undoubtedly a fantastic training program, there are a few things that hold it back from taking the crown.
+While the Jump Manual is undoubtedly a fantastic training program, a few things hold it back from taking the crown.

 Showing Signs of Age